 Instead of eating out, try recreating your favorite dishes at home.
 This will not only save you money but it will also keep you from consuming excess calories and fat that is found in a lot of food when you eat out.

 I've mentioned this before but, cable, internet, phone service and subscriptions are all things that can be downgraded or paused until you build your emergency fund.
 I have personally paused several subscriptions and completely cancelled cable years ago.
 All of these extra debits from your bank account really add up.

 Determine how much you are saving from downgrading and have that go into your emergency fund.

 The last way you can add to your emergency fund this month is to make a budget and stick to it.
 I kid you not, when we started following a budget and following it strictly we "found" all kinds of money.
 The money that we were spending nonchalantly and not even realizing was a substantial amount.

 Once we got our budget under control we were able to add the money we "found" to our emergency fund.
-Check out my Ultimate Guide to Budgeting in 2016 post to get started with a written budget.
+Check out my How I do our monthly budget post to get started with a written budget.